 This inspection occurs when all the wiring is in, and just before the walls and ceilings are enclosed.
 The area will be photographed again to document what and where everything is.
 Wiring can now be visually inspected.

 Placement of other items, such as fire sensors, Wi-Fi Access Points, cell service extenders, etc. are also located and documented at this time.

 Once Step Two is complete the walls and ceiling are cleared for enclosure.
 Any unauthorized electronics placed in the interim will become readily apparent during the Step Three inspection.

 TSCM – Step Three

-Once construction is finished, and all of the furniture and fixtures have been moved in, it is time for the full TSCM inspection.
-Be sure to do this before the space becomes an active workspace.
+Once construction is finished, and all of the furniture and fixtures have been moved in, it is time for a complete TSCM inspection.
+Try to do this just before the space becomes an active workplace.

 The basic elements of a TSCM inspection include…

 A thorough physical examination is conducted to discover electronic surveillance devices currently in place, and any evidence of prior eavesdropping attempts.
 This phase of the inspection includes a detailed examination of: furniture; fixtures; wiring; ductwork; computers, and small items within the area.

 TSCM physical inspections are enhanced using the latest technology: hi-res CCTV, laboratory grade thermal imaging, advanced Non Linear Junction Detection (NLJD), and more.